klausbrunner/solarpos/README.md

 A simple command-line application to calculate topocentric solar coordinates and sunrise/sunset times, based on [solarpositioning](https://github.com/klausbrunner/solarpositioning), a library of high-quality solar positioning algorithms.
-It supports time series and output formats like JSON and CSV for easy processing by other tools.
+It supports time series and output formats like JSON and CSV for easy scripting and processing by other tools.

-Status: "beta" quality.
+Status: _beta_.
 Current functionality works (with a few known [issues](https://github.com/klausbrunner/solarpos/issues)), but needs more testing and polish.

 ## Requirements and installation

 Solarpos is a Java application, requiring Java 17 or newer.
-See the [latest release](https://github.com/klausbrunner/solarpos/releases/latest) or build it from source using Maven.
+See the [latest release](https://github.com/klausbrunner/solarpos/releases/latest) or build from source using `mvn package`.

 ### Native builds